omarabid/BootstrapPress/readme.txt

 == Description ==

-Bootstrap Press offers Twitter Bootstrap styles with WordPress Shortcodes.
+[BootstrapPress](http://costartpress.com) offers Twitter Bootstrap styles with WordPress Shortcodes.
 The aim is to make adding elements such as Tabs, Grid, Buttons...) to your WordPress blog as simple as possible.

-Bootstrap Press support the following styles
+BootstrapPress support the following styles

 = Typography =